Centre for Exploration Targeting (CET)

 • Carbonate rocks in passive margin settings

-In the last 20 years Franco Pirajno has worked extensively in Western Australia’s Proterozoic terranes and was instrumental in the discovery of a new large igneous province in Australia.
+In the last 23 years Franco Pirajno has worked extensively in Western Australia’s Proterozoic terranes and was instrumental in the discovery of a new large igneous province in Australia.
 Visiting Professor at Peking University in 2003 and China University of Geosciences, Beijing in 2004.
 Distinguished Foreign Professor at Hefei University of Technology, September-October 2012.
-Appointed Foreign Editor for the GeoScience Frontiers journal of Peking University and China University of Geosciences in 2004.
-Appointed Chairperson of SEG Fellowship Admissions Committee for 2009-2011.
-Associate Editor 2008-2014 for the Australian Journal of Earth Sciences, on the Editorial Board of Russian Geology and Geophysics and Lithos.
+Member of the Steering Committee of the Large Igneous Provinces Working Group.
+Associate Editor for the Australian Journal of Earth Sciences, Gondwana Research and on the Editorial Board of Russian Geology and Geophysics.
 Appointed Editor-in-Chief of Ore Geology Reviews in March 2012 and Series Editor of Solid Earth Sciences (Springer) in November 2012.
-Member of the Steering Committee of the Large Igneous Provinces Working Group.

-Current honorary appointments include: Adjunct Professor at Centre for Exploration Targeting (University of Western Australia).
+Current honorary appointments include: Adjunct Professor at Centre for Exploration Targeting (University of Western Australia) and Chinese Academfy of Geological Sciences (Beijing); Honorary Professor at the Chinese University of Geosceince (Beijing).
 Research Associate at the Australian Centre for Astrobiology, University of New South Wales, Sydney and Honorary Research Fellow at CERCAMS (Centre for Russian and Central EurAsian Mineral Studies), Natural History Museum, London.
-Nominated highest cited author by Thomson-Reuter for 2011 in Economic Geology at University of Western Australia
+Nominated highest cited author by Thomson-Reuter for 2011 in Economic Geology at University of Western Australia.

 FIELDS OF INTEREST